Cnbergh/MyPortofolio/README.md

 ## Deployment

 This project is hosted on GitHub and deployed via Netlify.
-You can view the live site here: [your-Netlify-site-url]
+You can view the live site here: [https://preeminent-biscochitos-f5813f.netlify.app/]